Skip to main content

 The Advanced Search option is only available for TAO Ignite.

-1. Select the criteria you wish to use in your Search for items.
+1. Select the folder you wish to search in, then type the criteria you wish to use in your Search for items.

 Advanced Search (TAO Ignite/Enterprise only)